 So be smart.
 Talk to your kids about guns and the harm they can inflict and avoid buying any that look like they belong in Lone Survivor.
 The guns on our list let kids engage in pretend play, but still look like toys.

 The Nerf Lazer Tag Phoenix tagger gun is part of a complete system of blasters.
 Get more taggers, and you can battle more players.
-They're loud.
-They vibrate.
-And there's a recoil every time a gun is fired.
+There are different settings, based on difficulty levels, and the guns have lights, sounds and vibrations, as well as a recoil when fired.

+This is a hefty beast of a Nerf blaster.
 As the first motorized blaster in the Mega line, the Mastodon fires a payload of 24 Mega Whistler darts from a rotating chamber via an electric motor powered by six (!)
 D batteries instead of the pump-action mechanisms of manual blasters.

+This could either be a good or bad thing, depending on your point of view, but this laser tag set stands out for the ultra-realistic shooting sounds that accompany each setting.
 Kids choose from one four settings: Pistol shotgun, machine gun, and rocket.
 And then, they attack each other.
 Each laser tag gun lights up and vibrates while shooting as far as 130 feet.